Lakeland has always been a hub for innovation.

 Are you entrepreneurial?
 Are you self-motivated, accountable, and eager?
 Do you want a professional experience that will set you apart from your peers?

-Launch: Lakeland Student-Run Businesses is excited to announce the new positions funded through Launch's Nonprofit Division!
+Launch: Lakeland Student-Run Businesses is excited to announce our new Launch staff position available and the Nonprofit positions funded through Launch's Nonprofit Division!

 Gap Ministry Intern